heroiclabs/sample-projects/README.md

 - [Leaderboards](./UnityNakamaLeaderboards/) - Weekly and global rankings with real-time record updates
 - [Friends](./UnityNakamaFriends/) - Manage friend lists and requests, block and unblock players.
+- [Cloud Save](./UnityNakamaCloudSave/) - Save player data in the cloud that syncs between devices.

 ## Documentation